Skip to content

 Decentralised Finance (DeFi)

 DeFi activities can range from yield farming, staking, providing liquidity to pools, borrowing and lending to earning token rewards.
-Though it represents financial freedom and innovation, it also introduces intricate tax considerations that are challenging for taxpayers.
+Though it represents innovation, it also introduces intricate tax considerations that are challenging for taxpayers.
 Navigating through these complexities can be daunting, so we’ve dedicated an entire section to unravelling the many layers of DeFi and tax.

 Tax Implications of Staking